 Donations from Trusts and Foundations provide us with vital income for our work with rescued horses and ponies and we would be delighted to work with Trusts who are interested in supporting us.

-We are committed to working with Trusts on an individual basis and are always happy to provide general updates on the progress of our rescue, rehabilitation and rehoming activities and specifically on work that has received restricted funding.
+We are committed to working with Trusts on an individual basis and are always happy to provide general updates on the progress of our rescue, rehabilitation and rehoming activities and specifically on work that has received specific funding.

-We are always happy for Trust representatives to visit our five farms around Devon to see what we do first hand.
+We are always happy for Trust representatives to visit our farms around Devon to see what we do first hand.